HZeyen/PyRefra/README.md

 ## Installation
 1. Mouse

     It is strongly recommended to use a mouse.
 The program needs the central mouse button (or wheel).
 If you are working with a touchpad, configure it such that it simulates the central mouse button.
 The simplest is certainly to configure a three-finger-touch as central button.
 For this, under Windows press the WINDOWS-Key+I. On the screen that appears, click on “Périfériques” (the English version may be "Devices").
-There, on the left-side panel, search “Pavé tactile” ("Touch Pad" in English ?).
+There, on the left-side panel, search “Pavé tactile” ("Touch Pad" in English?).
 Scroll down until you see the image with three fingers.
-Below this image, under “Appuis”, change to “Button central de la souris” ("Central mous button" ?).
+Below this image, under “Appuis”, change to “Button central de la souris” ("Central mouse button"?).

 2. Copy the following files all into the same folder of your choice: